-The Crime Victims’ Assistance Centre (CAVAC), helps victims overcome the psychological and social consequences of crimes.
+The Crime Victims’ Assistance Centre (CAVAC) helps victims overcome the psychological and social consequences of crimes.
 Their services are confidential.

 The Quebec government’s program to compensate victims of crimes (IVAC) handles victims’ claims for compensation for physical and psychological harm they suffered due to a crime.
 Victims must meet some requirements to be eligible.

-Refer to our complete list of resources for victims of crime.
+You can also refer to our complete list of resources for victims of crime.